yuribreion1/ktor-http-api-sample/README.md

 # Creating an HTTP API with Ktor

-This repository is the code corresponding to the hands-on lab [Creating HTTP APIs](https://ktor.io/docs/creating-http-apis.html).
+This repository is my version of the correspondent hands-on lab [Creating HTTP APIs](https://ktor.io/docs/creating-http-apis.html).

+The project consist in APIs to Customer and Orders with CRUD functionalities.

+## API tests

+All tests were executed using Postman, and was [documented](https://documenter.getpostman.com/view/4692048/U16gNmfL) and its results.

+## Enhancements

+Different of the version available on the hands-on, was used a different approach in some API's as

+- A route to add new orders `createOrderRoute`
+- Ability to add more than one order on the same request
+- Ability to receive a list of customers on `POST` to add them
+- Usage of `sumOf` instead of `map` on `OrderRoutes.kt`